Floer theory for Lagrangian cobordisms: Applications and examples

 \section{Applications and examples}

 In this section we deduce all applications mentioned in the introduction of the paper.
 In addition, we provide explicit examples of Lagrangian cobordisms: both examples to which our results apply, but also examples showing the importance of the different hypotheses used.
+We will use $H(X)$ to denote the total homology of $X$, and a similar convention will be used for the Legendrian contact homology.